Encampeded/led_matrix.py/README.md

 # Make the line fade to point2 by adding a fade length
 matrix.draw_line([2, 0], [8, 0], fade=3)

-# Or change the brightness of the line
+# Or change the brightness of the line from default_brightness
 matrix.draw_line([2, 0], [8, 0], brightness=3)
 ```